arXiv/arxiv-docs/help/submit_pdf.md

 <span id="copyright"></span>Copyright within PDF
 ------------------------------------------------

-Copyright statements of the author are permitted within the pdf, however submissions containing journal copyright will be rejected.
-Copyright statements which prohibit or impair arXiv's [redistribution license](/help/license) will also be rejected.
+Copyright statements of the author are permitted within the pdf.
+Copyright statements which prohibit or impair arXiv's [redistribution license](/help/license) will be rejected.
 If explicit permission is given for open access redistribution, these are permissible.
+Users should contact arXiv administrators at help@arxiv.org if they have questions.

 Note on IEEE submissions.
 Please note arXiv will currently take the 'Accepted' IEEE version but not the 'Published' IEEE version.
 For more